|

 Valandil took her hand and raised it to his lips.

-a long, narrow, barbican-like entrance and high craggy walls providing
+narrow, barbican-like entrance and high craggy walls providing

 various emplacements for archers.
 It seems secure,